yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

-The Asus WL-500g Premium seems to work with OpenWrt.
+The Asus WL500g Premium works with OpenWrt Kamikaze (and WitheRussian).

 == Installation ==
 Looks like most people won't be able to install OpenWrt using the Asus web interface.
-You can try the web interface in case it works, or skip directly to the tftp part (which works for sure).
-From Asus Firmware 1.9.7.0 the webinterface doesn't work to upgrade to OpenWRT (bin or micro, 4Mb or 8Mb).  ~-Comment: According to ASUS this has been fixed in 1.9.7.2.-~ ~-Confirmed broken in 1.9.7.4.-~ If the tftp part fails, you can try the installation with the Asus "firmware restoration" tool (works like a charm, but windows only).
+You can try the web interface in case it works, or skip directly to the TFTP part.
+If the TFTP part fails, you can try the installation with the Asus "firmware restoration" tool (Windows only).

 === Via Asus web interface ===
 /!\ '''For some people upgrading via the web interface works, for some it doesn't.
 Trying won't break the router, the web interface just might not accept the OpenWrt firmware image.''' /!\

 It might be possible to use Asus' built-in web interface to download OpenWrt into the router.
-It has been reported that [http://downloads.openwrt.org/whiterussian/rc5/bin/openwrt-brcm-2.4-jffs2-4MB.trx this image] (Whiterussian-rc5, jffs2, 4MB) was accepted by the web interface.  ~-Comment: From which webinterface, from asus fw version 1.9.6.9?
-Comment: It does at least NOT work to upgrade from the web interface versions 1.9.6.7, 1.9.6.9 and 1.9.7.0.
-Comment: According to ASUS this has been fixed in 1.9.7.2.-~ ~-confirmed broken in 1.9.7.4 -~
+It has been reported that [http://downloads.openwrt.org/whiterussian/rc5/bin/openwrt-brcm-2.4-jffs2-4MB.trx this image] (Whiterussian-rc5, jffs2, 4MB) was accepted by the web interface.~- -~

 === Using diag mode and tftp ===
-/!\ '''After tftp upload is complete, DON'T reboot (replug) too early!
+/!\ '''After TFTP upload is complete, DON'T reboot (replug) too early!
 It might brick your router.''' /!\

 Netkit's tftp doesn't work quite often; use atftp.

-/!\ /!\ Note! the ASUS WL-500GP doesn't revert to the 192.168.1.1 address when starting the bootloader, but uses the LAN IP address set in NVRAM.
+/!\ /!\ Note! the Asus WL500g Premium doesn't revert to the 192.168.1.1 address when starting the bootloader, but uses the LAN IP address set in NVRAM.
 Try this address if you have difficulties.[[BR]] /!\ /!\ Note: Even though you must use the NVRAM LAN IP you must connect the Ethernet cable to the LAN port!

-It is possible to install OpenWrt using a tftp client when the router is in "diag" mode.
+It is possible to install OpenWrt using a TFTP client when the router is in "diag" mode.
 To put the router in diag mode, do this:

  * Unplug the power cord.
- * Push the RESTORE (not the red EZsetup!!!!) button using a pen or such, and keep the button pushed down.
+ * Push the RESTORE (not the red EZSETUP!!!!) button using a pen or such, and keep the button pushed down.
  * Plug the power on while keeping the (black) RESTORE button pushed for few seconds.
  * If you see a slowly blinking power light, you're in diag mode.
-Now the router should accept an image via tftp.
-See OpenWrtViaTftp for more instructions on upgrading via tftp.
+Now the router should accept an image via TFTP.
+See OpenWrtViaTftp for more instructions on upgrading via TFTP.
- * After the tftp upload is complete, wait at least 6 minutes.
+ * After the TFTP upload is complete, wait at least 6 minutes.
 Get a cup of coffee or something in the meanwhile.
- * Asus WL-500gP doesn't seem to reboot automatically after the upgrade is complete.
+ * Asus WL500g Premium doesn't seem to reboot automatically after the upgrade is complete.
 You need to plug off the power, and plug it back on to make the router alive again.
  * You're done!
 You should be able to telnet to your router and start configuring.
 === Using the Asus firmware restoration tool (windows only or wine on Linux) ===
- * you can try the installation with the Asus "firmware restoration" tool, it's on the cd.
+ * you can try the installation with the Asus "firmware restoration" tool, it's on the CD.
  * Browse the .trx file ( bin/openwrt-brcm-2.4-jffs2-4MB.trx works great).
  * Unplug the router's power cord.
- * Push the RESTORE (not the red EZsetup!!!!) button using a pen or such, and keep the button pushed down.
+ * Push the RESTORE (not the red EZSETUP!!!!) button using a pen or such, and keep the button pushed down.
  * Plug the power on while keeping the (black) RESTORE button pushed for few seconds.
  * Press Upload.
 The router will reboot itself.
- * You can find the router on its previous ip address (otherwise 192.168.1.1) == WL-500gP specific configuration ==
+ * You can find the router on its previous IP address (otherwise 192.168.1.1) == Asus WL500g Premium specific configuration ==
 === Interfaces ===
 /!\ ''' Some people have been having troubles by setting wan_proto=none.
 It appears as if it breaks the vlan0.
 Similarly forcing lan_proto=dhcp_server breaks LAN even in "diag" mode (and potentially bricks the router).''' /!\

 Before reading further, please read about the internal network architecture and how physical ports map to vlans unless you're already familiar with it.
 See OpenWrtDocs/NetworkInterfaces if you feel like you could refresh your memory.

-When WhiteRussian RC5 was released, this router was not in the "Supported" category yet.
-The WAN interface for example won't work with the default settings.
  However, current release [http://downloads.openwrt.org/whiterussian/0.9/default/openwrt-brcm-2.4-squashfs.trx 0.9] fully supports the router so no NVRAM changes are required.

-You need to make a few nvram changes before the network settings are similar as in most other routers (such as WRT54GP):
+You need to make a few NVRAM changes before the network settings are similar as in most other routers (such as WRT54GP):

  . {{{
 nvram set vlan1ports="0 5"